openvinotoolkit/datumaro/site/content/en/docs/python-api/python-api-examples/dataset_handler.md

 Datumaro provides the dataset import and export functionalities.

-When importing multiple datasets, Datumaro helps to manipulate and merge.
+When importing multiple datasets, Datumaro helps to manipulate and merge them into a single dataset.
 Since the manipulations such as reidentification, label redefinition, or filtration are mostly the topic of transformation, we here describe how to merge two heterogeneous datasets through `IntersectMerge`.

 Jupyter Notebook Examples:
 {{< blocks/notebook 01_merge_multiple_datasets_for_classification >}}